 The compression that causes radiculopathy can be the result of heavy weight on the area over time, or it can be from a sudden impact.
 Common complaints from this condition include pain or tingling in the area of, or extremities nearest to, the impacted nerve.
 Cervical radiculopathy will most often lead to pain in the shoulders, arms, and hands, while lumbar radiculopathy tends to lend itself to pain in the hips or legs.
 Problems associated with thoracic radiculopathy include chest pain and may be mistaken for other ailments common to that area.
 Severity of pain is mostly relative to the amount of damage done to the nerve.

 Treatment of radiculopathy usually begins with medication or physical therapy.
 Your doctor may prescribe anti-inflammatory medicine or an epidural steroid injection.
 Chiropractic treatment may also be recommended.
 If these conservative treatments don’t bring relief, laminectomy may be an option, during which a small portion of the bone covering the offending nerve is removed.
-A discectomy, which removes a portion of the disc compressing the nerve, may be another recommended surgery.
+A discectomy, which removes a portion of the disc compressing the nerve, may be another recommended surgery if one does not recover with conservative measures.